dasumner/agdatacommons/README.md

 Your appId, password, sp_name, and tenant are returned.
 Make a note of the appId and password.

-4. Save these values in a shell script in the console storage:
+4. Save these values in a shell script to the console storage:
 > #!/bin/sh
 echo "Setting environment variables for Terraform" export ARM_SUBSCRIPTION_ID=your_subscription_id